prerit2803/Pulse-Bot/REPORT.md

 ## Features
 ### Maintaining a healthy branch in the repo at any time

+ + As soon as build on master branch fails, the bot creates a new branch with the last stable commit as its HEAD.

 ![alt text](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone5/images/fig2.png)

 _**Fig 2: When a build fails, bot creates a new healthy branch**_

- .
+ + Bot also notifies in the slack general channel about the new healthy branch

 ![alt text](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone5/images/fig3.png)

 _**Fig 3: Bot notifies on Slack about the new healthy branch**_

-  .
+ + When the master branch becomes stable again, bot deletes the branch that was created in previous step.

 ![alt text](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone5/images/fig4.png)

 _**Fig 4: Bot deletes the branch as soon as master become stable**_

-   .
+ + Bot notifies in slack general channel when the master branch is stable again.

 ![](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone5/images/fig5.png)

 _**Fig 5: Bot notifies on Slack when the master branch become stable again**_

-    .
+ + User asks which is the current stable branch

 ![alt text](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone5/images/fig6.png)

 _**Fig 6: Bot replies with current stable branch name**_

 ### Blocking buggy code commiters**
++ User commits broken code and exceeds the threshold for a day.

 ![alt text](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone5/images/fig7.png)

 _**Fig 7: Bot notifies when a user is nearing threshold**_

-     .
+ + User will be removed temporarily from the collaborator of the repository.

 ![alt text](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone5/images/fig8.png)

 _**Fig 8: Bot notifies when the user gets removed from the collaborator**_

-      .
+  + User “pbhanda2” is removed from the collaborators list on the repo.

 ![alt text](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone5/images/fig9.png)

 _**Fig 9: User “pbhanda2” is removed from the collaborator’s list on GitHub as he crossed the threshold of broken commits on that day**_

-      .
+  + User can request next access after 24 hours through bot.

 ![alt text](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone5/images/fig10.png)

 _**Fig 10: When the user requests access but is still blocked.**_

-      .
 ![alt text](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone5/images/fig11.png)

 _**Fig 11: When the user request access after 24 hours**_

 ### Keeping statistics of user commits
-The collaborator of the repo will see the total good and bad commits made and also the number of broken commits made today.
++ The collaborator of the repo will see the total good and bad commits made and also the number of broken commits made today.

 ![alt text](https://github.ncsu.edu/sshah11/CSC510-Project/blob/Milestone5/images/fig12.PNG)